straysheep-dev/terraform-configs/README.md

 [Configure Terraform Environment Variables](https://docs.digitalocean.com/reference/terraform/deploy-web-app/#step-2-configure-terraform-environment-variables)

-Environment variables are almost always needed in some way for DevOps, and they're also the best option for passing secrets to scripts if you do not have some type of secrets manager.
+Environment variables are almost always needed in some way for DevOps, and they're also the best option for passing secrets to scripts if you do not have a vaulting solution.

-The DigitalOcean documentation (and other sources) use this method to read input and write a secret into an environment variable *without it appearing in the command line history*.
+The DigitalOcean documentation (and other sources) use this method to read input to write a secret into an environment variable *without it appearing in the command line history*.

-- Avoids secrets appearing in `.bash_history`
-- This variable is only available within the current bash session (other processes can't easily read it)

 ```bash
 echo "Enter API Key"; read api_key; export TF_VAR_do_token=$api_key
 echo $TF_VAR_do_token
 ```

+Using this method, the `api_key` environment variable only appears in the `env` of that shell session.
+Another shell running under the context of that user cannot see the `api_key` value.

 ## Vaults